Churn

 Strategy 2: [Dunning Email](/what-is-a-dunning-email) Sequences

-Send recovery emails the moment a payment fails:
+Send recovery emails the moment a payment fails.
+Learn [how to set up dunning in Stripe](/how-to-set-up-dunning-in-stripe) for the full walkthrough:

 • Email 2 (day 3): "Your subscription needs attention" + what they'll lose